 Do you remember being one of a few girls in your class who loved science?
-Do you remember being one of the few minorities in your science classes?
-What resources helped you on your science journey?
+Do you remember being one of the few minorities in your STEM classes?
+What resources helped you on your STEM journey?
 Why did you become a scientist?

 If you have any questions or want to submit a topic idea fill out my contact page.

 Thank you for visiting Mademoiselle Scientist!
 Come join the community and share!